English

 Through a close thematic and formal analysis, this course will study how British Victorian novels responded to the momentous social, political and intellectual changes of their time.

-EN-540 Modernism in Britain and IrelandCredits: 3
+EN-540 Topics in Modern British and Irish LiteratureCredits: 3

 Course Type(s): EN.2, EN.LT